 On the IMG Academy trip, students will train in a world-class athletic facility and learn from industry-experienced professionals.

 Students are involved in volunteer projects based on their areas of interest and participate in unique local activities and excursions.

 Eric Beresford, Hockey League Coordinator for the Town of Oakville has received the Alumni of Distinction Award for the Recreation and Leisure Services Program from the Humber Institute of Technology and Advanced Learning.

 "Always be willing to roll up your sleeves!
 There is no job below you; you will get much further along in your career by becoming the person they can count on, not the person that always says no."

 People and governments are focused on the benefits of having an active lifestyle.
-Current estimates place the health-care cost of physical inactivity in Canada at $6.8 billion.
+Current estimates place the health-care cost of physical inactivity in Canada at $6.8 billion annually.
 As a result, the need for dedicated professionals who can help Canadians live healthier, active lives is greater than ever.